 Another example of a structural limitation within the 'bank solution' is facilities with DDTL (delayed draw term loan) structures.
 Since the undrawn portion of a delayed draw NAV Financing facility will still require banks to hold capital against any undrawn amount, it is extremely capital-inefficient for banks to hold or provide this type of DDTL structure.
-On the other hand, borrowers such as PE sponsors will often prefer to have this kind of structure due to the nature and purpose of the NAV Financing facility.
-Given that NAV Financing is a loan against a PE Fund post the re-investment period (on a cross-collateralised portfolio), there are several situations where the borrower might not need to draw the full facility on day one.
-While banks are not keen on such DDTL structures, NAV Financing funds generally have no problems with providing them.
+Similar limitations exist for subordinated / preferred equity structures (vs senior loans) which is extremely punitive for banks to hold.
+On the other hand, borrowers such as PE sponsors will often prefer to have this kind of structure due to the nature and purpose of the NAV

+Financing facility.
+Given that NAV Financing is a loan against a PE Fund post the re-investment period (on a crosscollateralised portfolio), there are several situations where the borrower might not need to draw the full facility on day one and potentially prefer a subordinated / preferred equity structure.
+While banks are not keen on such structures, NAV Financing funds generally have no problems with providing them.